naterudd/photo_organization/README.md

-#photo organization
+# photo organization
 A collection of command line tools that perform basic organization tasks with photos.

-##Description of the tools
+## Description of the tools
-* **Names Check:** This tool renames any picture it finds into a specific date/time naming scheme
+* **Names Check:** This tool renames any photos it finds into a specific date/time naming scheme

 * **Photo Organize:** This tool organizes photos that are placed in a drop folder automatically.

-##Installation instructions
+## Installation instructions

 1. **Install additional libraries**